-With review statistics as poor as they are, we all feel upset and hurt if a review stinks when it finally comes!
+With review statistics as poor as they are, we all feel upset and hurt if a review stinks when it finally comes.

 TO READ OR NOT TO READ...?

-Negative reviews can often be taken with 'a pinch of salt' and I admit I no longer read my own!
+Negative reviews can often be taken with 'a pinch of salt' and I admit I no longer read my own.

 If you're over-sensitive, you'll need to grow a thick skin because every book receives negative--and sometimes downright nasty--reviews.
 If you can't take the heat, get out of the kitchen or stop reading reviews and crack on with writing your next book.
 I don't have a thick skin, so stopped reading.

-While it's irritating some marketing sites require X number of great reviews before they'll consider giving your book a push, that shouldn't tempt you to take short-cuts to increase review numbers.
+While it's irritating that some book marketing sites require X number of great reviews before they'll consider giving your book a push, that shouldn't tempt you to take short-cuts to increase review numbers.
 If you do, you might get the marketing push you wanted but readers will see through any questionable reviews.

-I often see authors saying 'how can I get people to review' or 'where can I find reviewers for my Amazon book', and the answer is, twisting people's arms doesn't bring quality reviews and they are embarrassingly discernible from organic ones.
+I often see authors saying, 'how can I get people to review' or, 'where can I find reviewers for my Amazon book', and the answer is, twisting people's arms doesn't bring quality reviews and they are embarrassingly discernible from organic ones.

-If you did not know this already, Amazon can black-mark your account if you attract more than a couple of friends and family reviews.
+If you did not know this already, Amazon can and will black-mark your account if you attract more than a couple of friends and family reviews.
 And yes, they know; they have sneaky software to search for evident links, such as Facebook and social media or IP address connections.

 If you have a friend who sometimes uses their iPad at your house, for goodness' sake don't let them write a book review for you because it may look as if you're drafting your own review when their iPad becomes identified as having a connection to your home IP address.
 It really can be this tricky.
 Amazon removes reviews written by people it suspects are connected to you and will drop them a line explaining why, i.e. that they've been found out.
-If someone keeps telling you they wrote a review but it never shows up, that's why.
+If someone keeps telling you they wrote a review that never shows up, that's why.